 We, at Spades, know that to keep growing and help our employers grow along with us, we need to be seen and remembered as a company that provides excellent service.

-As an employee we expect you to treat our clients respectfully, politely and as well as you can.
+👉You will be on a Spades client job construction site.
+As an employee we expect you to treat our clients respectfully, politely, and as well as you can.

 The first measure of how much of a good worker you are is how professional and responsible you can be.

-That’s a quick definition of what work ethic means and that is what we expect of you.
+That’s a quick definition of what work ethic and that is what we expect of you.

 Be on time.
 Being late means that you will most probably cause other workers to have to wait for you, and in the worst-case scenario, you may miss induction and not be able to work at all.
 Because of that, try to always schedule your arrival 10-15 minutes earlier.
 Don't put yourself under the weather conditions and call it an excuse.